 - OMB Guidelines

 - A system of records exists if:

-- Indexing or retrieval capability using identifying particulars built into the system; and
+- There is an indexing or retrieval capability using identifying particulars built into the system; and

 - The agency does, in fact, retrieve records about individuals by reference to some personal identifier.

 - Standard = actual retrieval.